Winter Preparation Checklist

-Essential maintenance and checks before cold weather arrives
+Essential maintenance and checks to get your LPG system ready before the cold weather arrives.

-1. Book annual boiler service with a Gas Safe registered engineer
+1. Book your annual boiler service with a Gas Safe registered engineer

-2. Test heating system by turning it on briefly; ensure it fires up smoothly
+2. Test the heating system by turning it on briefly — ensure it fires up smoothly

-3. Check boiler pressure gauge; pressure should sit at 1 to 1.5 bar when cold
+3. Check the boiler pressure gauge — pressure should sit at 1 to 1.5 bar when cold

 4. Bleed radiators to release trapped air; check all radiators heat evenly from top to bottom

-5. Test carbon monoxide alarm by pressing the test button
+5. Test your carbon monoxide alarm by pressing the test button

 7. Insulate exposed hot water pipes in lofts, airing cupboards, and under sinks